-- (1) This section applies if- - (a) the total amount owing by an enforcement debtor is more than \$1000; and - (b) the registrar issues an enforcement warrant for the amount. - (2) The registrar may register with the registrar of titles or any other person required or permitted to keep a register about dealing with property an interest in land or in any other property, for example, a motor vehicle. - (3) On registration of an interest in land or other property, the amount accrues interest at the annual rate prescribed under the Supreme Court Act 1995, part 4, division 20. - (4) Also, the amount and any accruing interest becomes a charge on the debtor's interest in the land or other property ranking in priority according to the time of registration of the interest. - (5) Subsection (4) applies subject to any other Act.
+- (1) This section applies if- - (a) the total amount owing by an enforcement debtor is more than \$1000; and - (b) the registrar issues an enforcement warrant for the amount. - (2) The registrar may register with the registrar of titles or any other person required or permitted to keep a register about dealing with property an interest in land or in any other property, for example, a motor vehicle.

+- (2A) The registration of an interest in a motor vehicle under subsection (2) does not prevent the registrar issuing any of the following in relation to the vehicle- - (a) a notice of intention to immobilise a vehicle; - (b) an immobilisation warrant; - (c) an enforcement warrant to seize and sell property. - (3) On registration of an interest in land or other property, the amount accrues interest at the annual rate prescribed under the Supreme Court Act 1995, part 4, division 20. - (4) Also, the amount and any accruing interest becomes a charge on the debtor's interest in the land or other property ranking in priority according to the time of registration of the interest. - (5) Subsection (4) applies subject to any other Act.